relief/foodporn/README.md

 ```
 # Data Manage

-All entries data are stored in ```raw-entries.csv```.
 After making changes to the csv file, we can reflect the changes to the db by running following commands

 ```
 cd db/seed